 Ammunition is spread all around, making it almost impossible to move without risking your own life.
 It is a place that people would normally avoid, but wolves seem to love it: military zones.

 On July 8th BIORAMA organised, together with the Allentsteig military, a tour to visit the exclusive wolf-area in the Austrian military zone.
-Wolf-expert Gundrun Pflüger and Nick Huisman from the European Wilderness Society joined the tour.
-On July 15th Max Rossberg, Nick Huisman and US-Wilderness expert Garry Oye visited the former German military zone Königsbrücker Heide, accompanied by its superintendant Jürgen Stein.
+The European Wilderness Society joined the tour, after an earlier visit on July 15th with US-Wilderness expert Garry Oye visited to the former German military zone Königsbrücker Heide, accompanied by its superintendant Jürgen Stein.
 Comparing the latest information from Königsbrücker Heide Wilderness and Allentsteig, we can see some interesting similarities.

 The Allentsteig wolves consume annually approximately 13,500 kg of meat.
 Divided by the area, this is similar to 3 adult deer per 100 hectares.
 As the deer density for Allentsteig and Königsbrücker Heid is estimated between 20-30 deer per 100 hectares, this means that the wolf takes 10-15% of the deer population.
 Both wolfpacks exist of approximately 10 wolves, however this number is flexible as wolves join and leave packs regularly.
 The no-go zones for general public create a wilderness zone with limited to none human interference and a suitable home for the wolf.